pine64/website/content/documentation/Pinebook_Pro/Software/Tuning.md

 ### Watching Amazon Prime videos with Chromium

-When you create a new user, it will be necessary to launch the Chromium browswer with a specific user agent like below:
+When you create a new user, it will be necessary to launch the Chromium browser with a specific user agent like below:

 ```console
 chromium-browser --user-agent="Mozilla/5.0 (X11; CrOS armv7l 6946.63.0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/72.0.3626.121 Safari/537.36"